JungleMinds/Craft_NetHooks/README.md

 ## NetHooks Overview

-This will add a Deploy Button to your Utilities.
+This will add a Deploy Buttons to your Utilities.

 ## Configuring NetHooks

-Go to NetHooks under settings and provide a Netlify Build Webhook [[?]](https://www.netlify.com/docs/webhooks/#incoming-webhooks)
+Go to NetHooks under settings and provide one or more Netlify Build Webhooks [[?]](https://www.netlify.com/docs/webhooks/#incoming-webhooks)

 ## NetHooks Roadmap

-* Expand the set-up to include setting deploy hooks
 * Provide an overview of deploys
 * deploy status